UPS delivers around 5.5 billion goods every year with the help of its 125,000 delivery vans.

 - ORION added a new function called UPSNav in 2019, which assists UPS drivers by offering turn-by-turn directions to locations that are not immediately obvious, such as entrances that are not visible from the main road.

-- UPS said last year that its award-winning tool would get a new feature called “dynamic routing.”
+- UPS also announced last year that its award-winning tool would get a new feature called “dynamic routing.”

-Until until, the routes were static, which meant that once an efficient route was established, the drivers had no choice but to follow it.
+Until these modifications, the routes were static, which meant that once an efficient route was established, the drivers had were unable to change it.

-ORION will be able to reoptimize and reroute in real-time in response to any road disruptions or to honor a customer’s special request using dynamic routing.
+Using dynamic routing, ORION will be able to reoptimize and reroute in real-time in response to any road disruptions or to honor a customer’s special request.

 Why do UPS Drivers Avoid Left Turns?